-If there are concerns regarding livestock (i.e. horses, cows, pigs, etc), please contact the Department of Agriculture Farm Animal Health and Welfare at 902-896-2299.
+Concerns regarding livestock (horses, cows, pigs, etc.) should be directed to the Department of Agriculture Farm Animal Health and Welfare at 902-896-2299.

 If your dog is lost, the following resources may be helpful for locating and reuniting with your pet:

 Animal Control Officer- Telephone 902-798-8391

 Local animal hospitals such as:

-- Saint Mary Animal Hospital - Telephone 902-472-3037
+- Saint Mary Animal Hospital - 902-472-3037